SalmHossam/Weather-App/README.md

     cd Weather-App
     ```

-2. Build the Docker image and push it to a public Docker registry:
-    ```bash
-    docker build -t weather-app:latest .
-    docker tag weather-app:latest your-docker-repo/weather-app:latest
-    docker push your-docker-repo/weather-app:latest
-    ```

-## Jenkins

 ### Jenkinsfile Configuration

 The `Jenkinsfile` automates the CI/CD pipeline.
 Here’s an outline of the steps:

+1. **Poll SCM**: Jenkins is configured to poll the Git repository for changes every minute.
-1. **Clone the Repository**: Jenkins pulls the latest code from GitHub.
+2. **Clone the Repository**: Jenkins pulls the latest code from GitHub.
-2. **Jenkins Stages**: Jenkins build , test and deploy project
+3. **Jenkins Stages**: Includes stages for building the Docker image , push this image to docker registry and deploying the application.
-3. **Deploy Docker Container**: Jenkins pulls the image from the Docker registry and creates a container from it.
+4. **Deploy Docker Container**: Jenkins pulls the image from the Docker registry and creates a container from it.

 ### Setup Instructions for Jenkins